DidiNDexter/Student_Management_System/CONTRIBUTING.md

 # Contributing to Student Management System

-Thanks for your interest in contributing to **Student Management System** — every contribution helps, and it’s especially appreciated for Hacktoberfest 2025! 🎉
+Thanks for your interest in contributing to **Student Management System**, every contribution helps, and it’s especially appreciated for Hacktoberfest 2025! 🎉

 This document explains how to file issues, propose changes, and submit pull requests so your contribution can be reviewed and merged quickly.